-In general, the permitting process can be a barrier to public entities pursuing desalination.
-For seawater desalination, the Texas Commission on Environmental Quality and other agencies' permitting requirements will not be put into practice and firmly established until a few seawater desalination plants have been built and undergone the required permitting cycles.
-The City of Corpus Christi and the Port of Corpus Christi Authority are the first to initiate the permitting process and present a learning opportunity for Texas.
+The permitting process is an important consideration for pursuing desalination.
+The City of Corpus Christi and the Port of Corpus Christi Authority are the first to initiate the permitting process for seawater desalination and present a learning opportunity for Texas.
 Another factor that can affect seawater desalination permitting is public opposition due to environmental concerns, as encountered in the Corpus Christi area.

 When desalination initiatives began, there was a need to develop a permitting roadmap that allowed entities to determine the permits required to build a seawater or brackish groundwater desalination plant.
 As a result, the TWDB funded a study to develop a permit decision model that identifies major requirements through a decision tree analysis (R.W.
 Beck, Inc., 2004).
 The model can be applied to either a seawater or brackish water desalination facility that uses a reverse osmosis system.
-The study also provides an example of how to apply the permit decision model to update the permit decision model and corresponding guidance document for desalination that were prepared 10 and 16 years ago, respectively.
+The study also provides an example of how to apply the permit decision model to a seawater desalination plant co-located with a power plant.
+Currently, there is a need to update the permit decision model and corresponding guidance document for desalination that were prepared 12 and 18 years ago, respectively.

 There was also a need to determine the specific permits required to build a seawater desalination plant.
 A TWDB-funded study determined that a total of 26 federal and state permits may be required to implement a seawater desalination project along the Gulf Coast (Brownsville Public Utilities Board, 2011).
-The study also included information about the timeframe, costs, and regulatory agency associated with each permit.
+The study also included information about the timeframe, costs, and regulatory agencies associated with each permit.